Family Visas UK

-You can apply for ILR as a bereaved partner if your British citizen / settled partner dies whilst you are in the UK on a spouse/partner visa.
+You can apply for Indefinite Leave to Remain (ILR) as a bereaved partner if your British citizen / settled partner dies whilst you are in the UK on a spouse/partner visa.
 You can apply for ILR as a bereaved partner any time after your partner’s death and you do not have to wait until your current spouse/partner visa is about to expire.
 You must be in the UK when you apply for ILR as a bereaved partner.
-An application for ILR as a bereaved partner is made in accordance with eligibility requirements as set out in Appendix FM to the Immigration Rules.
+An application for ILR as a bereaved partner is made in accordance with eligibility requirements as set out in Appendix Bereaved Partner of the Immigration Rules.

-Section BPILR of Appendix FM makes provision for spouses, civil partners, unmarried partners, same-sex partners who are bereaved during the probationary period to be granted indefinite leave to remain (ILR) in the UK, provided that the relationship was subsisting and that they intended to live together permanently in the UK at the time of the sponsor's death.
+Appendix Bereaved Partner of the Immigration Rules makes provision for spouses, civil partners, unmarried partners, same-sex partners who are bereaved during the probationary period to be granted indefinite leave to remain (ILR) in the UK, provided that the relationship was subsisting and that they intended to live together permanently in the UK at the time of the sponsor's death.

 Free Immigration Advice For ILR As A Bereaved Partner